One-relator hierarchies: Graphs and one-relator complexes

 A subgroup $H<G$ is called \emph{inert} if for every subgroup $K<G$, we have $\rk(H\cap K)\leq \rk(K)$.
 This definition was first introduced in \cite{dicks_96}, motivated by the study of fixed subgroups of endomorphisms of free groups.
 More generally, as defined in \cite{ivanov_18}, we say that $H$ is \emph{strongly inert} if for every subgroup $K<G$, we have:

-Examples of strongly inert subgroups of free groups are: \begin{enumerate} \item subgroups of rank at most two \cite{tardos_92}, \item subgroups that are the fixed subgroup of an injective endomorphism \cite[Theorem IV.5.5]{dicks_96}, \item subgroups that are images of immersions of free groups, as defined in \cite{kapovich_00}. \end{enumerate} The latter example follows by observing that the fibre product (in the sense of \cite{sta_83}) of two rose graphs is again a rose graph.
-It is open whether inert subgroups of free groups are strongly inert.
+Examples of strongly inert subgroups of free groups are: \begin{enumerate} \item subgroups of rank at most two \cite{tardos_92}, \item subgroups that are the fixed subgroup of an injective endomorphism \cite[Theorem IV.5.5]{dicks_96}, \item subgroups that are images of immersions of free groups, as defined in \cite{kapovich_00}. \end{enumerate} The latter example follows by observing that the fibre product (in the sense of \cite{sta_83}) of two rose graphs can contain at most a single vertex of valence greater than two.